camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

   enabled: false
 ```

-## Connecting to Elastic Cloud
+## Connecting to existing Elasticsearch with a publicly trusted certificate

 This configuration should work with any managed Elasticsearch.
-We have specifically tested this configuration using Elastic on Google Cloud.
+We have specifically tested this configuration using Elastic Cloud on Google Cloud.

 The following information must be known relating to the Elasticsearch cluster: